How to Go Gray from Colored Hair

 It is also the method that freaks a lot of women out because we’ve been conditioned our whole lives to cover gray hair (thanks, ad agencies!).

-Going cray cold turkey with medium length hair can take a while.
+Going gray cold turkey with medium-length hair can take a while.
 The average length of time seems to be around 20 months.
 So you have to decide: are you willing to wait that long, or do you want to have a quicker transition?

 The fastest way to transition to gray hair?
 Get a buzz cut!

 I have seen some very beautiful buzz cuts on silver-haired women.
 One of my favorites is Theonita’s.
 She buzzed all her hair off to go gray… and after a while, she grew it long again: